udippant/base-drafts/draft-ietf-quic-transport.md

 An endpoint SHOULD NOT send a stateless reset that is significantly larger than the packet it receives.
-Endpoints MUST discard packets that are too small to be valid QUIC packets.
-With the set of AEAD functions defined in {{QUIC-TLS}}, packets less than 19 octets long are never valid.
+Endpoints MUST discard packets that are too small to be valid QWIK packets.
+With the set of AEAD functions defined in {{QWIK-TLS}}, packets less than 19 octets long are never valid.

 An endpoint MAY send a stateless reset in response to a packet with a long header.
 This would not be effective if the stateless reset token was not yet available to a peer.
-In this QUIC version, packets with a long header are only used during connection establishment.
+In this QWIK version, packets with a long header are only used during connection establishment.
 Because the stateless reset token is not available until connection establishment is complete or near completion, ignoring an unknown packet with a long header might be more effective.